mlabs-haskell/hydra-auction/doc/spec.md

   -- no longer be able to buy the auction lot?
   , cleanup :: POSIXTime
   -- ^ After which time can the remaining auction utxos be cleaned up?
-  , auctionFee :: Natural
+  , auctionFeePerDelegate :: Natural
-  -- ^ Total auction fee that will be evenly split among delegates.
+  -- ^ Each delegate will receive this fee portion from the proceeds of -- the auction, when the auction lot is purchased or reclaimed.
   , startingBid :: Natural
   -- ^ The auction lot cannot be sold for less than this bid price.
   , minimumBidIncrement :: Natural